Quinapril (By mouth)

-- Tell your doctor if you are breastfeeding, or if you have kidney disease, liver disease, diabetes, heart or blood vessel disease, low blood pressure, or a collagen-vascular disease (such as lupus or scleroderma).
+- Tell your doctor if you are breastfeeding, or if you have kidney disease, liver disease, diabetes, heart or blood vessel disease, low blood pressure, or a collagen-vascular disease, including lupus or scleroderma.

 - This medicine may cause the following problems:

 - Kidney problems

 - This medicine could lower your blood pressure too much, especially when you first use it or if you are dehydrated.
 Stand or sit up slowly if you feel lightheaded or dizzy.
 Do not drive or do anything else that could be dangerous until you know how this medicine affects you.

 - Do not stop using this medicine without asking your doctor, even if you feel well.
 This medicine will not cure your high blood pressure, but it will help keep it in a normal range.
 You may have to take blood pressure medicine for the rest of your life.

 - Tell any doctor or dentist who treats you that you are using this medicine.

 - Your doctor will do lab tests at regular visits to check on the effects of this medicine.
 Keep all appointments.